Where to hit the slopes near Asheville this winter

 Hatley Pointe, Mars Hill | ~40 minutes from Asheville

 The former Wolf Ridge Ski Resort assumed new ownership and rebranded as Hatley Pointe, a boutique mountain resort.
-Along with updated snowmaking capabilities, the lodge features a full-service restaurant, grab + go options, and a Peaks & Pies pizza truck.
+Along with updated snowmaking capabilities, the lodge features a full-service restaurant, grab-and-go options, and the Peaks & Pies pizza truck.

 Cataloochee Ski Area, Maggie Valley | ~1 hour from Asheville

-The mountain is open for the season with 18 slopes geared towards beginners and experts, alike.
+The mountain is open for the season with 18 runs geared towards beginners and experts alike.
 The resort also offers beginner, intermediate, and advanced terrain parks for snowboarders.

 Ski Sapphire Valley, Sapphire | ~1.5 hours from Asheville

-This smaller mountain with two runs and three lifts is set to open on Saturday, Dec.
-14. Pro tip: Schedule your trip around the Great Outhouse Races during Presidents Day weekend to watch folks strapped inside outhouse costumes compete to see who can ski the furthest.
+This smaller mountain has two runs and three lifts, but its better known for its Great Outhouse Races during Presidents Day weekend.
+Watch folks strapped inside outhouse costumes compete to see who can ski the furthest.

 Appalachian Ski Mtn., Blowing Rock | ~2 hours from Asheville